MatthewHaas/genetic_diversity/pop_gen_analyses/Fst_Hudson/README.md

 Rscript hudon_Fst.R $file [natural_stand_name]_Fst_pairwise_comparisonstxt
 done
 ```

+Because of the way I set up the population comparisons, for some of the comparisons featuring Mud Hen Lake and Phantom Lake  (with 10 and 20 lakes, respectively where these lakes are "population 2"), the _F<sub>ST</sub>_ calculations don't seem to be affected since any spare rows from 61-100 or 71-100 are not available (NA).
+However, for the comparisons where Mud Hen Lake or Phantom Lake are the first partner in the comparison, special scripts were required.
+Otherwise, the populations would be mixed.
+For comparisons involving Mud Hen Lake, population 1 is represented by rows 1-10 and population 2 is represented by rows 11-60.
+For comparisons involving Phantom Lake, population 1 is represented by rows 1-20 and population 2 is represented by rows 21-70.
+For these reasons, the scripts [hudson_Fst_mudhen.R](hudson_Fst_mudhen.R) and [hudson_Fst_phantom.R](hudson_Fst_phantom.R) were used for these comparisons.

 ## References
 Bhatia, G., Patterson, N., Sankararaman, S., and Price, A.L.
 (2013).
 Estimating and interpreting FST: The impact of rare variants. _Genome Res_ **23**:1514-1521.<br>